-Christopher Baker is Director of European and Scottish Art and Portraiture at the National Galleries of Scotland (NGS).
-He is responsible for the collection and programme at the National and Portrait Galleries in Edinburgh and has been a Visiting Fellow at the Yale Center for British Art.
-Before moving to Scotland in 2002 he worked at Christ Church, Oxford, and the National Gallery in London.
-Christopher is a member of the Spoliation Advisory Panel, the Recognition Committee (Museums Galleries Scotland), and the jury for the 'Portrait Now' international prize (Danish Museum of National History).
+Christopher Baker is currently the Paul Mellon Rome Fellow and holds a number of non-executive roles and Trusteeships.
+He formerly served as Director of European and Scottish Art and Portraiture at the National Galleries of Scotland, where he was responsible for the collection and programme at the National Gallery and Portrait Gallery in Edinburgh.
+He has been a Visiting Fellow at the Yale Centre for British Art and before moving to Scotland in 2002 worked at Christ Church, Oxford, and the National Gallery in London.
+Christopher is a member of the Spoliation Advisory Panel, the Recognition Committee (Museums Galleries Scotland) and the Advisory Board of the Arts and Humanities Research Council (UKRI).

 He has organised numerous exhibitions in the U.K. and internationally on aspects of British art pre-1900, drawings and watercolours, and old master paintings.
-His publications include: J. M.W.
-Turner: The Vaughan Bequest (2019); Landseer: The Monarch of the Glen (2017); Jean-Étienne Liotard (2015, coauthor); John Ruskin: Artist and Observer (2014, co-author); Catalogue of English Drawings and Watercolours 1600-1900, National Gallery of Scotland (2011); Collecting Prints and Drawings in Europe, c.1500-1800 (2003, co-editor); and The National Gallery [London] Complete Illustrated Catalogue, (1995, co-author).
+His publications include: Fuseli, The Realm of Dreams and the Fantastic (2022, co-author); J. M.W.
+Turner: The Vaughan Bequest (2018); Landseer: The Monarch of the Glen (2017); Jean-Étienne Liotard (2015, co-author); John Ruskin: Artist and Observer (2014, co-author); Catalogue of English Drawings and Watercolours 1600-1900, National Gallery of Scotland (2011); Collecting Prints and Drawings in Europe, c.1500-1800 (2003, co-editor); and The National Gallery [London] Complete Illustrated Catalogue, (1995, co-author).

-Appointed 1 October 2019: appointment expires 30 September 2023
+Appointed 1 October 2019: appointment expires 30 September 2027